 Sports bars have the potential to host special events year-round and reach a different clientele each season.
 But just like the DH who has been known to break your heart, these bars can also experience slumps, especially if they rely on the game itself to bring customers through the door.
 Make the most of the fact that sports fans want to cheer on the home team amongst friends by following these five proven sports bar marketing ideas that can help bolster your restaurant marketing strategies.

 Sports bars already have a rich lineup of events: regular season games, plus pre-season and playoffs.
 But when it’s the off season or the home team has a bye week, show throwback games to keep the hype train rolling.
+If you have a bar POS system, you’ll also be able to look at past weeks or years to help determine demand.

 Try running pay-per-view sporting events to draw in a crowd that doesn’t want to foot the bill themselves.
 You can even charge a small cover, since fans are still saving on TV costs.